Iadvd/RetrocomputingZXSpectrum/MuChoEngine3.0Mod/README.md

 This folder will contain my customizations of the MuCho engine 3.0 by Jari Komppa.

-The original versiones are at these links:
+The original versions are at these links:

 https://github.com/jarikomppa/speccy/tree/master/mucho